MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugdataspaces3-getnexttagged.md

 ---
 UID: NF:dbgeng.IDebugDataSpaces3.GetNextTagged
 title: IDebugDataSpaces3::GetNextTagged (dbgeng.h)
-description: The GetNextTagged method returns the GUID for the next block of tagged data in the enumeration.
+description: Learn about the GetNextTagged method, which returns the GUID for the next block of tagged data in the enumeration.
 old-location: debugger\getnexttagged.htm
 tech.root: debugger
 ms.date: 05/03/2018